 Get these job-ready resources and show employers you are ready to work:

 - identification, such as a birth certificate or driver’s licence, is necessary to open a bank account.
+If you don’t have identification, see Service Alberta's website.
+You may qualify for funding to get identification.

 - work clothes and tools suitable for the job that interests you